m-lima/crypter/README.md

 To enable the C api, the feature `ffi` must be enabled.
 To enable the WASM api, the feature `wasm` must be enabled.
+To enable key derivation from password, the feature `argon` must be enabled.

 See the [examples](https://github.com/m-lima/crypter/blob/master/ffi/examples) for working FFI applications.